 Heroku is a great solution for developing and deploying applications with minimal fuss.
 Depending on your needs and priorities, however, a Docker-based CI/CD pipeline might work even better.
 This article discusses the benefits of migrating from Heroku to Docker, then explains how to make the move.
+Read this article and make sure to create a free Codefresh account to create and automate powerful pipelines.

 Heroku vs. Docker